cwendorf/cwendorf/resources.md

 ## Open Resources

+I believe in clear and open practices in higher education.
+I have a lot of R packages, online textbooks, spreadsheets, and documentation to share!

 ### Social and Cultural Psychology

 Wendorf, C. A. (2026). _wvsR: Cross-cultural comparisons using WVS data_ \[R Package\]. [https://github.com/cwendorf/wvsR](https://github.com/cwendorf/wvsR)